Internal Cross-layer Gradients for Extending Homogeneity to Heterogeneity in Federated Learning: Preliminary

 \section{Preliminary}

-To investigate the performance of clients in diverse federated learning settings, we present a case study encompassing both homogeneous and heterogeneous model architectures with CIFAR-10 and split data based on IID and Non-IID based on ResNets \cite{he2016identity} and ViTs \cite{dosovitskiy2020image}.
-We use CKA \cite{kornblith2019similarity} similarities among models to measure the extent of bias exhibited by each model.
-We describe the key findings below.
+To investigate the performance of clients in diverse federated learning settings, we present a case study encompassing both homogeneous and heterogeneous model architectures with CIFAR-10 and split data based on IID and Non-IID with ResNets \citep{he2016identity} and ViTs \citep{dosovitskiy2020image}.
+We use CKA \citep{kornblith2019similarity} similarities among models to measure the level of bias exhibited by each model.
 More detailed results of the case study are provided in Appendix~\ref{apd:case_study}.